 - Staff stated they felt respected, supported and valued.
 They were proud to work in the practice. - The practice focused on the needs of patients. - Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour. - Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
-They had confidence that these would be addressed. - There were processes for providing all staff with the development they need.
+They had confidence that these would be addressed.

+- There were processes for providing all staff with the development they need.
 This included appraisal and career development conversations.
 All staff received regular annual appraisals in the last year.
-Staff were supported to meet the requirements of professional revalidation where necessary.

-- All staff teams were considered valued members of the practice team. - The practice actively promoted equality and diversity.
+Staff were supported to meet the requirements of professional revalidation where necessary. - All staff teams were considered valued members of the practice team.
+The nursing team spoke positively about how they were given protected time for professional development and evaluation of their clinical work.
+Administrative staff spoke positively about how clinical leaders had funded lunchtime aerobics classes to promote their physical and mental well-being. - The practice actively promoted equality and diversity.
 Staff had received equality and diversity training.
 Staff felt they were treated equally. - There were positive relationships between staff and teams.